Ariescyn/EldenRing-Save-Manager/README.md

   - Right-click on a save slot to update a save slot.
 This will copy the contents of your most current save file in appdata/roaming/EldenRing and overwrite the      selected save slot.

+NOTE: I removed the update application from the newest release since it was being detected as a virus and it is now an optional download.

 This is my first GUI app and have been using it since DS3.
 Figured i would share it with all the issues of people losing their progress. i would love suggestions/advice!
 Email me at scyntacks94@gmail.com